RandomForestz/RandomForestz/README.md

 # Hello, Friends! <img src="https://github.com/RandomForestz/RandomForestz/blob/main/d67becae2da0f810f63ec8309a5f3f3f.gif" width="50px">

-- My name is Josh Carrell and I'm a PhD student at Colorado State University studying Forest Science.
+- My name is Josh and I'm a PhD student at Colorado State University studying Forest Sciences.

 - I like to call myself a forest landscape ecologist as I'm interested in the processes, dynamics, and functions of forest plants at a landscape scale (think entire forests to entire regions - like the Rockies).